 For content that works best in a fixed width font, such as computer code, you can apply the preformatted style.
-There is no text shortcut to produce this style; instead, you can use the Format menu or the keyboard shortcut.
+You can trigger this style by starting the line with three tick marks.

 These styles are used inside of paragraphs to change text appearance.